FatherDenizli/AWS-Certified-Cloud-Practitioner-CLF-C01-/README.md

 D) AWS WAF

-2-This repository includes some important documents and questions related to AWS Certified Cloud Practitioner (CLF-C01) exam.
-  The ability to horizontally scale Amazon EC2 instances based on demand is an example of which concept?
+2- The ability to horizontally scale Amazon EC2 instances based on demand is an example of which concept?

 A. Economy of Scale